youyifong/tsp/README.md

 ### Dilate/erode masks

 Create a new mask file in which each mask is dilated or eroded by the amount specified.
-This file takes about 1 min for every 100 masks.
+This file takes about 20 sec for every 1000 masks.

 > python -m tsp dilatemasks --maskfile mask1.png --dilation -1